Fedder type criteria for quasi-$F$-splitting I: Fedder type criteria in the graded case

 \section{Fedder type criteria in the graded case}

-In this section, we apply Theorem \ref{thm:Fedder's criterion} to complete intersections in a product of projective spaces or weighted projective spaces.
-The case where the canonical sheaf of a given projective variety is trivial, which we call this case ``Calabi-Yau case'', should be emphasized.
-In the Calabi-Yau case, we obtain a much simpler and really useful criterion (Theorem \ref{thm:Fedder's criterion for Calabi-Yau}).
+In this section, we generalize Theorem \ref{thm:Fedder's criterion} to the case of a complete intersection in a product of (weighted) projective spaces.
+In particular, we obtain a simple version of Theorem \ref{thm:Fedder's criterion} in the Calabi-Yau case, i.e., the case where a given complete intersection has a trivial canonical sheaf (see Theorem \ref{thm:Fedder's criterion for Calabi-Yau}).